wolfoo2931/js-kick-off/README.md

 npm run package:watch
 ```

-The packaged file will be updated whenever something in the source base changes.
+The packaged file will be updated whenever something in the code base changes.

 ## 4. Run Unit Tests

-While I am developing I always run `npm run package:watch` in one terminal window.
+While I am developing, I always run `npm run package:watch` in one terminal window.
 This will update the packaged file everytime I change something in the code base.
 The unit as well as the end to end tests will only test the packaged file.

 Once `npm run package:watch` is running you simple have to execute: